cb125/Scoreboards/README.md

 Another theme will be the relation(s) between the objects that we use to characterize conversational states and linguistic meanings and the psychological states of participants, speakers, and hearers.

-Another theme will be questions about what line of work semantic theories are in - which phenomena are they properly accountable to, which phenomena should we be trying to model with semantic theories, and why?
+Another theme will be questions about what line of work semantic theories are in: which phenomena are they properly accountable to?
+Which phenomena should we be trying to model with semantic theories?
+Why?

 Some more specific questions and problems we'll look at:

-* Updates that don't alter which possibilities are in the context set - trouble for flat, information-centric views?
+* Updates that don't alter which possibilities are in the context set.
 * Variations in the conversational status of different kinds of updates.
 * Updates that aren't fixed by composition on conventional meaning.
-* What kinds of connections between theory and... something else (psychological states of speakers? of hearers? something more complicated?)... grounds the explanatory relevance of linguistic theories?
+* What kinds of connections between theory and... something else (psychological states of speakers? of hearers? something more complicated?)... ground the scope and explanatory relevance of linguistic theories?
+Semantic theories?
+Which details of those theories do they affect?

-Which of these complexities should be modelled within a linguistic theory?
-A semantic theory?
-Why does it matter?
-Which linguistic ‘weeds’ does it affect?

 ## Course Expectations
 All participants must do the reading and post forum comment/question in advance of class.
 The post must discuss something you genuinely don’t understand, and should be anchored in a specific part of the text.
 (Not a fancy counterexample or a general rant.)